Healthcare GRC

 “Broad-scale adoption will be limited until appropriate privacy and security standards and controls have been implemented and successful integration into clinical workflows is achieved,” Gartner® stated.

-There are specific broad concerns, for instance, including privacy, bias, accuracy, and explainability.
+There are specific broad concerns, for instance, AI bias in healthcare, privacy, bias, accuracy, and explainability.
 Healthcare organizations must implement appropriate technical and organizational measures to protect their data from unauthorized access or disclosure.
-It is especially important that personally identifiable information (PII) and protected health information (PHI) be protected to ensure patient privacy.
+It is especially important that personally identifiable information (PII) and protected health information (PHI) be protected to ensure patient privacy and patient data security.

 Additionally critical is when AI bots collect patient data from various sources, such as electronic health records (EHRs), wearable devices, and patient portals.
 This must be conducted in compliance with privacy laws and regulations such as HIPAA (Health Insurance Portability and Accountability Act) in the U.S.